 - Portfolio (please submit a URL)

 All portfolio materials must be placed online.
 Applicants are required to submit a direct link (URL) where the Portfolio can be viewed.
 The portfolio may consist of life drawing or painting examples, 2D organic and digital art work as well as traditional and/or 2D/3D digital animation, integrated live action or motion graphics work or any other samples that represent the applicant's aesthetic sense and capabilities.
-Please ensure that portfolio is no longer than 15 minutes in length (12-15 still pieces).
+Please ensure that the portfolio is no longer than 15 minutes in length (12-15 still pieces).
 It is required that a student submit his/her portfolio online, by creating a personal website or uploading materials to a third party site, such as VIMEO or Flicker, and providing us with a direct URL.
 If submitting a joint project, please clarify your role in the production.
 Any materials that are sent by mail will not be considered.

 A record of the applicant's background and experience, listing creative projects in which he or she has participated.
 Formal recognition - such as awards, publications, jobs and exhibitions - should be noted.

 - Letters of Recommendation (One letter must be an academic reference)

 Three letters of recommendation are required.
 Applicants must submit their letters electronically through the "Recommendation" system on the online application.
 Recommenders who are unwilling to use the online recommendation process may send their letters to USC Graduate Admissions.
 Applicants are responsible for verifying that the letters have been received.